maxludden/supergene-v2/books/book03/md/chapter-0972.md

 Much like the rabbit, no one would believe him if he said he had opened seven gene locks.

-“This rabbit must have received one h*ll of an opportunity, to achieve this.
+“This rabbit must have received one hell of an opportunity, to achieve this.
 Can I somehow extract a benefit of my own, following this discovery?”
 Han Sen pondered to himself, as he continued healing the sick rabbit.

 Han Sen really wanted to find out what was wrong with the rabbit king.